zextras/tech-doc/source/suite/licensing.rst

 :ref:`extend_perpetual_license`.

 In all cases, in the remainder it is assumed that you are already logged in to the **Customer Corner** of your Zextras account.
-In the cor

 .. _upgrade_plan:

 Upgrade a Zextras Suite License Plan
 ------------------------------------

-To upgrade a License Plan means adding some mailbox and keep the same duration.
+To upgrade a License Plan means adding some mailboxes and possibly extend the duration.
 To access the upgrade, Select from the *Orders* tab the license you want to upgrade by clicking on the *Upgrade* icon.

 Enter the **new total number** of mailboxes.
-For example, if you already have 10 mailboxes and you want to add 5 more, you you have to insert **15**
+For example, if you already have 10 mailboxes and you want to add 5 more, you have to insert **15**

 Zextras store will automatically calculate and show you the cost of